ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/quick_start.rst

 **GET /**
     - Retrieves a list of objects
     - ``?tql= tql`` query to filter results
-    - ``?fields=`` requests additional fields not automatically provided with each returned object
+    - ``?fields=`` requests additional fields not automatically included with each returned object
     - ``?resultStart=`` starting result index, for pagination
     - ``?resultLimit=`` maximum number of results, for pagination
     - ``?sorting=`` query parameter to specify sorting order